odufour7/Shape/README.md

 ## Citation

-If you use `lemon`, we encourage you to cite or reference this work as you would any other scientific research.
+If you use `LEMON`, we encourage you to cite or reference this work as you would any other scientific research.
 The package is a result of a huge amount of time and effort invested by the authors.
 Citing us allows us to measure the impact of the research and encourages others to use the library.

 Cite us:
 ```